 And there is yet another awesome feature of this very smart grinder that we appreciate.
 This feature is what the folks at Breville call Dosing IQ.
 While it may sound like it has something to do with sleep, I assure you it doesn’t.
 The precision digital time allows you to take total control of your coffee.
 It allows you to adjust or tweak the grind time by increasing 0.2 seconds every time.
 So if you began with a really slow time and all of a sudden have that epiphany, then this feature allows you to increase your timing by 0.2 seconds until you reach your desired timing.

-The accessories that you get along with the Breville smart grinder are a small portafilter cradle, a large portafilter cradle, sealing cap and grind container with lid as well as a conical burr cleaning brush to help you clean up your mess more efficiently.
+The accessories that you get along with the Breville smart grinder are a small portafilter cradle, a large portafilter cradle, a sealing cap, and a grind container with lid as well as a conical burr cleaning brush to help you clean up your mess more efficiently.

 Rancilio Rocky Grinder